 Purpose

-The Compliance Determination process consists of three sub-processes: Audit, Criminal Investigation and Lead Development/Campaigns.
+Compliance Determination consists of three sub-processes: Audit, Criminal Investigation and Lead Development/Campaigns.

-The primary purpose of Audit is to verify the accuracy of tax and information reported on returns and to notify filers of any errors and corrective action required.
+Audit verifies the accuracy of tax and information reported on returns and notifies filers of any errors and corrective action required.

-The purpose of Criminal Investigation is to detect and deter criminal tax violations of Florida's revenue laws.
-Through professional working relationships with internal and external partners, this process strives to maximize efficient use of resources and ensure public confidence in tax law enforcement, resulting in successful criminal prosecutions where necessary.
-Our primary customers are the Offices of the State Attorney and Office of Statewide Prosecution.
+Criminal Investigation detects and deters criminal tax violations of Florida's revenue laws.
+Through professional working relationships with internal and external partners, this sub-process maximizes efficient use of resources and ensures public confidence in tax law enforcement, resulting in successful criminal prosecutions where necessary.
+The primary customers are the Offices of the State Attorney and Office of Statewide Prosecution.

-The purpose of Lead Development is to identify non-compliant events and route to the appropriate section to address the non-compliance.
-The purpose of Compliance Campaigns is to systematically address registration, filing, and tax liability issues.
+Lead Development identifies non-compliant events and routes leads to the appropriate section to address the non-compliance.
+Compliance Campaigns systematically addresses registration, filing, and tax liability issues.

 Goals